federated-data-sharing/common-api/doc/User_Guide_Background.md

 - site - a data repository implementing the API
 - client - a user's programme interacting with the API
-- container - a Docker container encapsulating
+- container - a Docker container encapsulating the analysis or computation require

 ## High-level workflow